chunlinli/grivet/README.md

 In addition, part of the simulation code is adapted from [Frot's code](https://github.com/benjaminfrot/lrpsadmm-examples).

-**I would like to thank the authors of above open-sourced software.**
+**We would like to thank the authors of above open-sourced software.**